UMBC-CMSC447-Spring2017-Team5/college-JUMP/README.md

 - `views` is responsible for website display **logic** (not HTML/CSS/JS)
 - `templates` holds the HTML/CSS templates to be served

+## Contrib and Extra Scripts

+Extra scripts and service files may be stored in the `contrib/` folder.
+For example, the Systemd service is installed there.

+### Creating Testing Objects

+Many kinds of objects can be created in the database using scripts in the `contrib/` folder, such as `make_user.py` and `announce.py`.

 ### Creating Users

 For bootstrapping, testing, and creating users from scratch in a new or existing database, use the `contrib/make_user.py` script.
 For arguments on that script, supply `--help` as an argument.
 If you are using a virtual environment, be sure to prefix the command with `env/bin/python3`.

-## Contrib and Extra Scripts

-Extra scripts and service files may be stored in the `contrib/` folder.
-For example, the Systemd service is installed there.

 ## Instantiating Local Builds